Venetoclax (Venclexta™)

 Possible Side Effects

 There are a number of things you can do to manage the side effects of venetoclax.
-Talk to your care team about these recommendations.
+Talk to your provider about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

-If there are a large amount of tumor cells in your body prior to treatment, you are at risk for tumor lysis syndrome.
-This happens when the tumor cells die too quickly and their waste overwhelms the body.
+If there are a large amount of tumor cells in your body before treatment, you are at risk for tumor lysis syndrome.
+This happens when the tumor cells die too quickly and their waste overwhelms your body.
 You may be given a medication (allopurinol) and IV fluids to help prevent this.
-If you experience nausea, vomiting, diarrhea, or become lethargic (drowsy, sluggish), notify your oncology team right away.
-TLS can affect your kidney function.
-Your provider will monitor your kidney function with blood work.
-Notify your provider if you have little or no urine output.
+If you have nausea, vomiting, diarrhea, or become lethargic (drowsy, sluggish), tell your provider right away.
+TLS can affect your kidney function, which will be monitored with blood work.
+Tell your provider if you have little or no urine output.

 Infection and Low White Blood Cell Count (Leukopenia or Neutropenia)